Stoning: United Arab Emirates

+Since 2020, stoning is no longer a legal form of punishment following an amendment to the Federal Penal Code.
+Before 2020, stoning was the default method of execution for adultery, and several people were sentenced to death by stoning.

 Islamic State

 Several adultery executions by stoning committed by IS were reported in the autumn of 2014.
 The Islamic State's magazine, Dabiq, documented the stoning of a woman in Raqqa as a punishment for adultery.

 In October 2014, IS released a video appearing to show a Syrian man stone his daughter to death for alleged adultery.

+Other countries

+In Guatemala, mob lynching has become a common form of vigilante justice, and is considered a legacy of the civil war.
+In 2000, in the Guatemalan town of Todos Santos Cuchumatán, a bus driver and a Japanese tourist were stoned to death by a mob due to rumors that foreign tourists intend to kidnap Guatemalan children.
+In 2021, a mob of more than 600 villagers in Honduras accused an Italian tourist of murdering a homeless man and stoned him to death.